Bullpups win Mac Invitational

 We also would like to thank the McPherson Agriculture Committee for the sponsorship of another successful Farm Forum Wednesday.

-Page 2 of 2 - Mac College helps efforts to reopen Mount Hope school
+Mac College helps efforts to reopen Mount Hope school

 McPherson College’s Education Department gets a thumbs up this week for the assistance it has lent to Mount Hope.